Slaying of the Basques: Massacre

 The year 1615 was a difficult year in Iceland with ice up to shores until late summer and considerable loss of livestock.
-During mid-summer, three Spanish whaling vessels came into Reykjarfjörðu in Westfjords.
-The Icelanders and the Spaniards had a mutual agreement at the beginning as both parties benefited from the enterprise.
+During mid-summer, three Basque whaling vessels came into Reykjarfjörður in Westfjords.
+The Icelanders and the Basques had a mutual agreement at the beginning as both parties benefited from the enterprise.
 When the ships were ready for departure in late September, a terrible gale arose and the ships were driven on the rocks and crushed.
 Most (approximately 80) of the crew members survived.
 Captains Pedro de Aguirre and Esteban de Telleria wintered at Vatneyri, Patreksfjörður and left for home the next year.
 The crew of Captain Martín de Villafranca's ship split into two groups; one entered Ísafjarðardjúp while the other went to Bolungarvík and later to Þingeyri.

+Jónsbók, MS AM 351 Fol., Skálholtsbók eldri.

 The first conflict began when one group entered the empty house of a merchant of Þingeyri and stole some dried fish.

-As retaliation, on the night of October 5th, a group of Icelanders entered the hut where the Spaniards were sleeping and killed 14 of them.
+As retaliation, on the night of 5 October, a group of Icelanders entered the hut where the Basques were sleeping and killed 14 of them.
 Only one young man called García escaped.

-Captain Martín de Villafranca of San Sebastián, whose father and grandfather had both been involved with Terra Nova whaling, was among those who were killed.

 The bodies were mutilated and sunken into water.
 Jón Guðmundsson the Learned wrote about the deaths "dishonored and sunken into sea, as if they were the worst pagans and not innocent Christians".

-Three days after the first slaying, Ari Magnússon summoned a council at Súðavík and twelve judges agreed to declare all the Spaniards as outlaws.
+Three days after the first slaying, Ari Magnússon summoned a council at Súðavík and twelve judges agreed to declare all the Basques as outlaws.

-On the 13th of October, Martín and the other 17 of his group were killed at Æðey and Sandeyri in Ísafjarðardjúp while they were fishing, by troops commanded by Ari Magnússon.

-According to Jón Guðmundsson, the bodies were stabbed in the eyes, ears and noses and had their genitals mutilated.

-The captain, Martín de Villafranca, was injured in the shoulder and chest with an axe but managed to escape into the sea.
+On 13 October, 18 more Basque were killed at Æðey and Sandeyri in Ísafjarðardjúp, while they were fishing, by troops commanded by Ari Magnússon.
+According to Jón Guðmundsson, the bodies were stabbed in the eyes, ears, and noses and had their genitals mutilated.
+The captain, Martín de Villafranca of San Sebastián, whose father and grandfather had both been involved with Terra Nova whaling, was injured in the shoulder and chest with an axe but managed to escape into the sea.
 However, he was stoned in the water and dragged to the shore where he was tortured to death.

 Two verdicts were instigated by Sheriff Ari Magnússon of Ögur, Ísafjarðardjúp, in October 1615 and January 1616.
-The Spaniards were considered criminals after their ships were wrecked and in accordance with the Icelandic law book of 1281, it was decided that the only right thing to do was to kill as many of them as possible.
-An estimated 32 Spaniards were killed.
+The Basques were considered criminals after their ships were wrecked, and in accordance with the Icelandic law book of 1281, it was decided that the only right thing to do was to kill as many of them as possible.
+An estimated 32 Basques were killed.